eboesch/IonosphereModel/README.md

 ### Data Reorganization
 The dataset format is suitable for training models from scratch or for fine-tuning pretrained models on few days worth of data in a short period of time.
 However, the structure of the dataset is not suitable for pretraining models, given that the dataset is very large and cannot fit into memory.
 Furthermore train, val and test data are mixed within the files for each day.

 We reorganized the data by separating it into train, val and test files and subsampling it.
-The subsampled dataset fits in memory, which is a key factor to speed up the training, and it can be manipulated more easily since the training, validation and test data are separated.
+The subsampled dataset fits in memory, which is a key factor that speeds up the training.
+The reorganized dataset can be manipulated more easily since the training, validation and test data are separated.

 On the Euler cluster, the script to run data reorganization can be run with
 ```bash